MediaComem/comem-archidep/ex/floodit-deployment.md

 > listed commands with `sudo` without having to enter a password (hence the
 > `NOPASSWD` option).

-Exit with `Ctrl-X` if you are using Nano or with Esc then `:wq` if you are using Vim.
+Exit with `Ctrl-X` if you are using nano or with Esc then `:wq` if you are using Vim.

 > :gem: If you are using nano, the filename you are asked to confirm will be